Conflux-Chain/conflux-documentation/docs/espace/tutorials/scaffoldCfx/scaffold.md

 ## Deployment of Conflux Contracts

-In order to deploy a conflux app, we need to first deploy the contract into Conflux Espace and allow our wallet to connect to Conflux ESpace.
+In order to deploy a conflux app, we need to first deploy the contract into Conflux eSpace and allow our wallet to connect to Conflux eSpace.
 In conflux-scaffold/packages/hardhat/.env.example, we need to change this to packages/hardhat/.env and include our private key in DEPLOYER_PRIVATE_KEY.
 This makes our private key as the deployer of the contract.
 In the solidity contract, we have also assigned the deployer as the owner of the contract.

 ```bash
 yarn deploy --network confluxESpace